Use Code: ZTMBDAY2025 to get 27% OFF any membership. Expires soon 👇

 3. Google Cloud

 And while a lot of companies are already operating in the cloud, there’s still a lot of opportunity out there.
-According to Gartner, end-user spending in 2023 reached almost $600 billion, an increase of 20.7% from 2022.
+According to Gartner, worldwide end-user spending on public cloud services is projected to reach $723.4 billion in 2025, up from $595.7 billion last year, reflecting a 21.5% increase.

 What is the average Cloud Engineer salary?